 Turning Your Insights Into Action

 Clarity without action stays theoretical.
-The most sustainable change comes from small, consistent steps—not overnight overhauls.
+Sustainable change comes from small, consistent steps, not overnight overhauls.

 Start with Micro-Goals

 Micro-goals are tiny actions you can commit to immediately.
 If “creativity” is a core value, a micro-goal could be 15 minutes of sketching each morning.
 If you want more connection, send one thoughtful message per day.
-Tiny wins build momentum.
+Tiny wins build momentum, a principle supported by behavior-change research4.

 Create a 30-Day Experiment